-Figure 9 (continued)
+Figure 41 (continued)

-Figure 38: Left: A level 0 struct from the Bubble Man class.
-Several primal processes are labelled not by the (only) primal class name but rather by the common names of the corresponding body parts.
+Figure 40: Left: A level 0 abstract struct from the Bubble Man class.
+All primal processes are labeled by the corresponding "sub-class" names.
 Right: A sequence of stylized spatial instantiations of the indicated (by dotted lines) level 0 substructs of the struct on the left (in order to illustrate the translation of the temporal event-based representation into a spatial one).

-Figure 39: Two substructs of two different level 0 structs from the Bubble Man class: one substruct represents a torso together with the leg and the other a larger torso with a larger leg.
+Figure 41: Two substructs of two different level 0 abstract structs from the Bubble Man class: one substruct represents a torso together with the leg and the other a larger torso with a larger leg.

-Figure 40: Illustration of the top two levels of abstraction in the Bubble Man class generating system.
+Figure 42: Illustration of the top two levels of abstraction in the Bubble Man class generating system.
 This particular form of hierarchical representation, novel to Biology, hints at the possibility of a similar (obviously more sophisticated) biological system actually guiding biological developmental processes.

 Some general remarks on the organization of actual biological and physical processes are in order.
 First, in a biological situation, there would be many more level 0 classes, especially at later points in development.
-Also, in a biological or physical generating system, one should be more careful when deciding to skip a step (our null constraint $\Theta$ ), since this particular algorithmic view is not quite "realistic".
+Also, in a biological or physical generating system, one should be more careful when deciding to skip a step (our null constraint Θ), since this particular algorithmic view is not quite "realistic".